 Safety for Your Money

 We have set up protections for your proceeds during the exchange.
 You have the right to know that your money is safe during the exchange.
 We take this seriously.
-You have the right to have your funds held in a Qualified Escrow Account, which requires the dual signature of you, and either Mr. Helsdon or Mr. Oldfield to move funds out of the account.
+You have the right to have your funds held in a Qualified Escrow Account, which requires the dual signature of you and Mr. Helsdon to move funds out of the account.
 Only in this way – through a Qualified Escrow or Qualified Trust – can you be assured that the bank will not release your funds without you authorizing it.

 Call us to find out more, and to learn why this is so important.